 Later we changed the monkeys to Five Little Monsters Jumping on the Bed and sang the song over and over while Noah ran around the house with the monster puppets.

 In the days since the puppets the monster fears seemed to have lessened.
 He is still concerned about a small hole in the back of one of our arm chairs that he seems to think is a monster, but he is ok with the idea of putting a blanket over it, and he’s still playing with the puppets so I am calling it a success!

-If you have your own monster problems, or perhaps you are celebrating Halloween, or maybe you just want to play with these cute monsters…. you can download them here or by clicking the arrow button at the bottom right of the image below, or print them straight from this pay by clicking the printer icon.
+If you have your own monster problems, or perhaps you are celebrating Halloween, or maybe you just want to play with these cute monsters you can print them, cut them out and make your own puppets.

 If you like these, then you’ll love our other free printable puppets.

 If you like monsters try these free printable monster drawing prompts: